Crosslingual Generalization through Multitask Finetuning: Acknowledgments

 This work was granted access to the HPC resources of Institut du d\'eveloppement et des ressources en informatique scientifique (IDRIS) du Centre national de la recherche scientifique (CNRS) under the allocation 2021-A0101012475 made by Grand \'equipement national de calcul intensif (GENCI).
 In particular, all the evaluations and data processing ran on the Jean Zay cluster of IDRIS, and we want to thank the IDRIS team for responsive support throughout the project, in particular R\'emi Lacroix.

 We thank the XGLM team for providing access to XStoryCloze.
 We thank volunteers who human-translated XNLI prompts.
-We thank Noah Constant for feedback on drafts of this paper.
+We thank Noah Constant and Douwe Kiela for feedback on drafts of this paper.
 We thank Victor Sanh, Stephen Bach, Sasha Rush and Jordan Clive for support throughout the project.